stdlib-js/google-summer-of-code/README.md

 Please remember that all applications **must** go through Google's application system and you **MUST SUBMIT YOUR APPLICATION ON GOOGLE'S WEBSITE**.
 If you do not submit your application on the [GSoC website][gsoc], we **cannot** accept your application.

->**Tip**: Communication is probably the most important part of the application process.
+> **Tip**: Communication is probably the most important part of the application process.
 Talk to mentors and other stdlib developers, **listen** when they offer advice, and demonstrate that you've understood their suggestions by incorporating their feedback into what you are proposing.
 Failure to incorporate feedback **significantly** lowers your chance of success.

+### Questions

 If you have questions, first check whether the questions have already been answered in the GSoC [FAQ][gsoc-faq].
 If you still have a question after consulting the GSoC [FAQ][gsoc-faq], you can reach out on the stdlib [Gitter][stdlib-gitter] channel.